JeremyLikness/usda-microservice/README.md

 This is a Node project that uses the [micro](https://github.com/zeit/micro) package to stand up two endpoints.
 The `/groups` path will serve the list of food groups, and any other path will serve a list of food descriptions.
 Passing the `groupId` and/or `search` parameters will filter the list.

 This is an interesting container because it uses a special "on build" image from Node.
-This will automatically leverage the Node project, run npm install for dependencies, and create a conainer with the bare minimum set of services required to run the Node project, which in this case is our microservice.
+This will automatically leverage the Node project, run npm install for dependencies, and create a container with the bare minimum set of services required to run the Node project, which in this case is our microservice.

 ### Nutrients